appsinacup/appsinacup.github.io/_posts/2025-10-11-polyglot-translators.md

 <!-- [Attributes by Finsweet] Auto Video -->
 <script defer src="https://cdn.jsdelivr.net/npm/@finsweet/attributes-autovideo@1/autovideo.js"></script>

-We are looking for help from people interested to translate words for our upcoming game, **Polyglot Pirates**, a language learning game about pirates traveling the seas in exchange for **Name Credits**.
+In exchange for **Name Credits** we are looking for help from people interested to translate words for our upcoming game, **Polyglot Pirates**, a language learning game about pirates traveling the seas.

 1. [Translations](#2-translations)
     - [Words](#words)